swastikpareek/Interview-Front-end/README.md

-# Axelerant: React Interview
+# Axelerant: Senior Front-end Developer Interview

 ### Background

-This exercise is to test your React skills.
+This exercise is to test your front-end skills.
 You have to take the following requirements and convert them to an Event booking application.

 ### Requirements: Event booking application